 The Agency also receives revenue from registration fees, new source review fees and Title V permit fees.
 Penalties collected for violation of the rules and regulations of SWCAA are transferred into the fiscal year budget in the following year after collection.
-The pie chart on the previous page provides an overview of the relative contribution from each funding source to SWCAA's fiscal vear 2001/2002 budget.
+The pie chart on the previous page provides an overview of the relative contribution from each funding source to SWCAA's fiscal year 2002/2003 budget.
 The adjacent pie chart shows the relative distribution of expenditures for the same budget period.
-The pie chart below shows SWCAA staff labor distribution for fiscal year 2001/2002.
+The pie chart below shows SWCAA staff labor distribution for fiscal year 2002/2003.